Can LLMs Interpret and Leverage Structured Linguistic Representations? A Case Study with AMRs: Conclusion

 \section{Conclusion}

 In this study, we investigated the ability of LLMs to interpret and leverage AMRs.
-Our findings demonstrate that AMR-augmented prompting, where the AMR of the context is included alongside the original context, significantly improves zero-shot long dialogue summarization and sentence-level natural language inference for Llama3.1, the largest and most recently developed model examined in this work.
+Our findings demonstrate that AMR-augmented prompting, where the AMR of the context is included alongside the original context, significantly improves zero-shot long-dialogue summarization for Llama3.1 and noticeably improves sentence-level natural language inference for Phi3.
+The improvement from AMR-augmented prompting is more significant in SAMSum summarization with Llama3.1, the largest and most recently developed model among those used in this study, compared to other models and tasks.
 While AMRs did not enhance performance in other tasks, there was still some evidence that LLMs can extract meaningful information from AMRs.
 This was particularly evident in some of the AMR-only experiments, where the models achieved reasonable performance using AMRs alone.
 Additionally, we conducted rank-32 LoRA fine-tuning of Llama3.1 on the SAMSum summarization task, which produced results better than zero-shot but not as effective as few-shot prompting for both context-only and AMR-augmented approaches.

 Overall, the experiments suggest that AMRs can assist LLMs in understanding long-term dependencies, key ideas, and events in long texts, as demonstrated by the zero-shot and few-shot SAMSum summarization experiments.
 However, including linearized AMRs in the prompt appears generally ineffective for tasks involving short contexts.